Legalvision

 Is Data an ‘Original Work’?

 Data is usually fact-based and primarily consists of statistics or numbers.
-As a result, copyright does not usually protect data.
+As a result, copyright usually does not protect data.

 Examples of such data include: